AlehandroLeandro/AlehandroLeandro/README.md

 - 👋 Hi, I’m @AlehandroLeandro
-- 👀 I’m interested in JavaScript programing and translation.
+- 👀 I’m interested in Java
 - 📫 How to reach me: alehandro.leandro@gmail.com

 <!---